Are Your Contact Lenses Causing Dry Eye?

 If you wear contact lenses and struggle with dry eyes, ask your Brain Vision Institute eye doctor about scleral lenses.
 Dr. Maggie will patiently assess and explain your condition to you, and will provide solutions and treatments for optimal visual clarity and comfort.
 Fortunately, there’s a vast array of contact lens types and brands available, so those who fear that they may have to discontinue contact lens wear altogether need not worry.

-Call the Brain Vision Institute today to schedule your consultation.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+Call the Brain Vision Institute today to schedule your consultation.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.